almostEric/FrozenWasteland/README.md

 - Output 4: x1/x2
 - Output 5: y1/y2

+## Seriously Slow LFO
+- Waiting for the next Ice Age?
+Tidal Modulator too fast paced?
+This is the LFO for you.
+- Generate oscillating CVs with range from 1 minute to 100 months
+- NOTE: Pretty sure my math is correct, but 100 month LFOs have not been unit tested

 ## Contributing

 I welcome Issues and Pull Requests to this repository if you have suggestions for improvement.